caspiankeyes/AISecForge-arXiv-Publication/README.md

 - Detailed regulatory compliance mapping
 - Advanced quantification methodologies

-The LLMSecForge Security Benchmarking Framework represents the culmination of this evolution, providing a mature, comprehensive approach to AI security measurement that addresses the limitations of earlier methodologies while establishing a foundation for future enhancement.
+The AISecForge Security Benchmarking Framework represents the culmination of this evolution, providing a mature, comprehensive approach to AI security measurement that addresses the limitations of earlier methodologies while establishing a foundation for future enhancement.

 ### 1.3 Framework Foundations and Principles

-The LLMSecForge Security Benchmarking Framework is built upon four foundational principles that ensure its effectiveness, reliability, and utility across diverse organizational contexts:
+The AISecForge Security Benchmarking Framework is built upon four foundational principles that ensure its effectiveness, reliability, and utility across diverse organizational contexts:

 #### 1.3.1 Quantifiability